MSP vs VMS: Which is better for managing contingent labor?

 Independent professionals offer access to much-needed skill sets, specialized expertise, and staffing flexibility.
 In fact, more than half of executives say the external workforce enables them to improve the overall financial performance of their company and is important in managing business costs.

 Alongside the growth of the independent workforce is a suite supporting technology that enables businesses to find, attract, and engage independent professionals.
 Many tools today claim to manage independent workers quickly, effectively, and compliantly, though given the many facets of independent contractor engagement, it can be difficult to find one all-encompassing fix.
-Below, we explore two of the most common solutions: Managed Service Providers (MSP) and Vendor Management Systems (VMS) and explain why more and more companies are bypassing VMS and MSP to manage contingent labor inernally.
+Below, we explore two of the most common solutions: Managed Service Providers (MSP) and Vendor Management Systems (VMS), and explain why more and more companies are bypassing VMS and MSP to manage contingent labor internally.

 What is an MSP?